Jump Type Stochastic Differential Equations with Non-Lipschitz Coefficients: Non Confluence, Feller and Strong Feller Properties, and Exponential Ergodicity: Applications

-Note that Assumption \ref{assumption-sect-5} is equivalent to that the martingale problem for the infinitesimal generator $\LL$ of \eqref{eq-Levy type operator} is well-posed for any initial condition $(t,x)\in [0,\infty) \times \R^{d}$.
+Note that Assumption \ref{assumption-sect-5} is equivalent to that the martingale problem for the infinitesimal generator $\LL$ of \eqref{eq-Levy type operator} is well-posed for any initial condition $(t,x)\in [0,\infty) \times \R^{d}$; see, for example, Theorem 2.3 of \cite{Kurtz-11}.
 We refer to \cite{Stroock-75} and \cite{Koma-73} for investigations of the well-posedness of martingale problems for L\'evy type operators.

 \begin{thm} Let Assumption \ref{assumption-sect-5} be satisfied.
 Let $T >0$.
 Suppose that $u(\cdot,\cdot): [0,T]\times \R^{d} \mapsto \R $ is of class $C^{1,2}([0,T) \times \R^{d}) \cap C_{b}([0,T]\times \R^{d})$ and satisfies the Cauchy problem \eqref{eq-Cauchy-terminal}.
 Assume that the functions $f, g$ are uniformly bounded.
 Then we have